Arthur Cunynghame: Career

-Cunynghame was promoted to the Brevet Colonel in June 1854 and to local Major-General in March 1855.
-Two months later he took command of a division of the Ottoman Army, receiving the personal thanks of Sultan Abdulmejid I, and was created a Lieutenant-General in the Ottoman Army.
+Cunynghame was promoted to the brevet colonel in June 1854 and to local major-general in March 1855.
+Two months later he took command of a division of the Ottoman Army, receiving the personal thanks of Sultan Abdulmejid I, and was created a lieutenant-general in the Ottoman Army.
 That October, he commanded 10,000 men to occupy Kerch, maintaining the position throughout the winter in the Crimea.
 He was upgraded to officier of the Legion of Honour and the second class of the Order of the Medjidie.

-He commanded an Infantry Brigade at Dublin from 1856–60, and then left for India, commanding forces at Bombay to 1862.
+He commanded an infantry brigade at Dublin from 1856 to 1860, and then left for India, commanding forces at Bombay to 1862.
 He was promoted to major-general in 1861.
 He commanded the troops in Bengal from May 1862 to 1865, when he returned to Dublin, where he was in command of the Dublin District.
-In December 1868, was appointed Colonel of the 36th Regiment, succeeding the late Viscount Melville.
-In the 1869 Birthday Honours, he was created a knight commander of the Order of the Bath (KCB), and promoted to Lieutenant-General in 1870.
+In December 1868, was appointed colonel of the 36th Regiment, succeeding the late Viscount Melville.
+In the 1869 Birthday Honours, he was created a knight commander of the Order of the Bath (KCB), and promoted to lieutenant-general in 1870.

-From 1873–78, he commanded the forces at the Cape of Good Hope, serving through the Xhosa Wars in 1877, when he was appointed Lieutenant-Governor of the Colony.
+From 1873 to 1878, he commanded the forces at the Cape of Good Hope, serving through the Xhosa Wars in 1877, when he was appointed Lieutenant-Governor of the Colony.
 In 1878, he was upgraded to Knight Grand Cross of the Order of the Bath (GCB).
-In February 1876, he left the 36th Regiment to become Colonel Commandant of the 60th Rifles, his former Corps.
-On 1 October 1877, he was promoted to General.
+In February 1876, he left the 36th Regiment to become colonel commandant of the 60th Rifles, his former Corps.
+On 1 October 1877, he was promoted to general.

 He was placed on the retired list in 1881.